In Philippians 4:6, we’re exhorted to do something that seems impossible:

-This verse tells us that in everything—in every matter, every circumstance, every situation—we can pray and petition with thanksgiving, and let our requests be made known to God.
+So in everything—in every matter, every circumstance, every situation—we can pray and petition with thanksgiving, and let our requests be made known to God.

 “Prayer is general, having worship and fellowship as its essence; petition is special, being for particular needs.”

-Note on thanksgiving: “Both our prayer and our petition should be accompanied by our giving thanks to the Lord.”
+“Not and but with.
+Both our prayer and our petition should be accompanied by our giving thanks to the Lord.”

 We’re often in this second man’s position.
-All day long we receive cares, troubles, and burdens.
-And when we hold on to them, we’re soon overwhelmed by the weight of anxiety.
+All day long cares, troubles, and burdens come to us.
+And if we hold on to them, we’re soon overwhelmed by the weight of anxiety.
 What should we do?
 As soon as we receive the cares and feel threatened under their weight, we must pass them on to the “higher level.”

 “And the peace of God, which surpasses every man’s understanding, will guard your hearts and your thoughts in Christ Jesus.”

-Note on peace: “The result of practicing fellowship with God in prayer is that we enjoy the peace of God.
+“The result of practicing fellowship with God in prayer is that we enjoy the peace of God.
 The peace of God is actually God as peace (v.
 9) infused into us through our fellowship with Him by prayer, as the counterpoise to troubles and the antidote to anxiety (John 16:33).”